and-kal/second-brain/content/tech/Haskell.md

 ### Type annotations

-In order to xplicitely say, which type an expression is supposed to have, we can use the `::` operator at the end of an expression followed by the desired type:
+In order to explicitely say, which type an expression is supposed to have, we can use the `::` operator at the end of an expression followed by the desired type:

 <!-- TODO:
 ```haskell